GitHub-Bong/Tips-for-MachineLearning/SimpleReview-SoftmaxRegression.md

 Substitute __k__ to __2__ , __y1 , y2__ to __y, 1-y__ , __p1, p2__ to __H(X), 1 - H(X)__

-__If we assume k is 2, cost function in Softmax Regression is same with cost functio in Logistic Regression!__
+__If we assume k is 2, cost function in Softmax Regression is same with cost function in Logistic Regression!__

 <br/>